D1mZografos/airline-flights-analysis/python/README.md

 ## 🧠 Business Context

 The Python EDA lays the groundwork for answering key business questions about airline performance.
 It focuses on features that influence pricing, booking urgency, and class preferences.
-Insights from this stage help shape the SQL queries and Power BI dashboards used later in the project.
+Insights from this stage help shape the SQL queries used later in the project.

 ---